 Section 3.
-Highway Contract Renewal Cycles
+Contract Delivery Service Renewal Cycles

-The Employer agrees to provide the Union with a schedule of Highway Contract Renewal Cycles as issued.
+The Employer agrees to provide the Union with a schedule of Contract Delivery Service Renewal Cycles as issued.

 Section 4.
-Renewal of Highway Contract Box Delivery Routes
+Renewal of Contract Delivery Service (CDS) Routes

-The Employer and the Union agree that, in those instances in which delivery is provided by Highway Contract Box Delivery Routes, upon the request of the state steward, the appropriate Office of Distribution Networks will furnish relevant cost information prior to the renewal of any such contract delivery route.
-The Employer's decision as to conversion of all or part of the territory involved to rural delivery will be made on a cost effective basis.
-All territory under review must qualify for rural delivery under the Employer's regulations.
+The Employer and the Union agree that, in those instances in which delivery is provided by contract delivery service routes in offices with only rural delivery, a cost comparison will be completed prior to the renewal of any such contract delivery route.
+Should rural delivery be at a cost less than CDS, the contract will not be renewed and the route will be converted to rural delivery at the expiration of the contract.
+All territory under review must qualify for rural delivery under the Employer's regulations before conversion.